PSI to Bar Calculator - Instant US & Metric Pressure Tool

 View Bar Result

-The equivalent bar value appears instantly.
-For example, 35 PSI converts to about 2.41 bar
+The metric value appears instantly.
+For example, a standard 35 PSI reading converts to about 2.41 bar

 -